Home » Baking Recipes » Cake » Traybakes » Raspberry Rose and White Chocolate Traybake

 Rose and raspberries are the quintessential essence of summer.
 The flavours go together extraordinarily well too.
 This raspberry, rose and white chocolate traybake is a wonderful sweet and fruity cake for summer.
-It’s simple to make and can easily be cut into squares and still look good.
+It’s simple to make and you can easily cut it into squares and it still looks good.

 A few months ago, I made the most delightful peach and white chocolate cake.
 As it was so successful, I thought something similar would be perfect for the Liskeard pop-up cafe.
 Yes, I took on the task of all the baking for this momentous event.
 The original cake tastes lovely, holds together well and has a slight puddingy quality, which was what I wanted.